-This proposed measure seeks to recognize the civil effects of church annulment decrees.
+This proposed measure is based on the original bills filed by former Representative Gwendolyn Garcia and Representative Yedda Marie Romualdez in the 17th Congress.
+This bill seeks to recognize the civil effects of church annulment decrees.
 It likewise provides for the determination of the legal status of children of the spouse who have acquired church annulment decrees; mode of liquidation, partition, and distribution of their properties; and the mode of delivery of the presumptive legitime.